pixitales/PixiTales-ScriptableObject-Inventory/README.md

 # PixiTales-ScriptableObject-Inventory

 Can swap, merge, stack, or use items.
+Drag items to the trashcan to delete.
 Can save/load and sort items.
 Doesn't delete your inventory when you change scenes.

 Special thanks to Inscope, Coding with unity, and Ashfid on Discord